15 Powerful Writing Prompts To Clear the Noise From Your Head

 How do you begin writing?
 Is there a “right” way to journal?

 No. This is where I see a lot of clients let perfectionist tendencies creep in.
 There’s no right way to journal.
 You can’t do free-writing wrong.
-You can even come to the page and start with writing, “I don’t know what to say.
+You can even come to the page and start by writing, “I don’t know what to say.
 I don’t know what to write about.
 I’m supposed to be journaling, so I’m just going to ramble.”
 Even if you start there, that’s great.

 Whine, complain, let it all out on the page.
 It’s not for anyone else to read but you.
 It’s your space to process, unpack, and clear your mind.